deity-io/falcon-platform-docs/docs/platform/cookbook/client/scss-global.md

 This can be done in `client/falcon-client.build.config.js`.

-Within the `modify` arguement you can pass your new webpack rule.
+Within the `modify` argument you can pass your new webpack rule.

 ```js
 modify: (cfg, { target }) => {